-Bitumen Paints, as the name suggests are manufactured with Bituminous materials.
-Bitument Paints are very handy in fixing any issues relating to any underwater structure, any steel, or ironworks as weather protection, as a waterproofing, anything made of stone and bricklayers, masonry structures, metal-fabrications, any kind of castings, asbestos-cement sheets, etc. Bituminous Paint for a concrete foundation is extremely efficient as a protective layer.
+Bitumen Paints, as the name suggests, are manufactured with Bituminous materials.
+Bitument Paints are very handy in fixing issues relating to underwater structures, steel, or ironworks such as weather protection, waterproofing, stone and bricklayers, masonry structures, metal fabrications, castings, asbestos-cement sheets, etc. Bituminous paint for a concrete foundation is extremely efficient as a protective layer.

-Bituminous materials, which is the main ingredient in Bitument paints are very dark and sticky liquids with great viscosity.
+Bituminous materials, the main ingredient in Bitument paints, are very dark and sticky liquids with great viscosity.
 That is left behind from the process of crude oil distillation and hence Bitument Paints.
-Those are available in a liquid or semi-liquid form containing hydrocarbons as its primary content.
+Those are available in a liquid or semi-liquid form containing hydrocarbons as their primary content.

 What is Bitumastic Paint?

-- Bitumen_Emulsion: It is in liquid form that is mostly composed of bitumen in an aqueous medium, dispensed by some appropriate stabilizing agents.
-Bitumastic Paints with this form of Emulsion Bitumen is used in the liquid medium.
+- Bitumen_Emulsion: It is in liquid form that is mostly composed of Bitumen in an aqueous medium, dispensed by some appropriate stabilizing agents.
+Bitumastic Paints with this form of Emulsion Bitumen are used in the liquid medium.

-- Cut-back Bitumen: This is the form in which bitumen is produced from asphaltic bitumen in the presence of some liquid forms of petroleum or coal tar.
-Bitumastic Paints with this form of cut-back Bitumen is used in chilly weather conditions.
+- Cut-back Bitumen: This is the form in which Bitumen is produced from asphaltic Bitumen in the presence of some liquid forms of petroleum or coal tar.
+Bitumastic Paints with this cut-back Bitumen are used in chilly weather conditions.

 Pros and Cons of Bitumastic Paints:

-- Bituminous Paints are Alkaline resistant and are odor-free.
+- Bituminous Paints are Alkaline resistant and odor-free.

 - Bitumastic Paints have good adhesive properties to act as an excellent barricade against air and moisture penetration.

-- Bitumastic Paints are considered very advantageous in various applications due to their quality of strongness, waterproofness, durability, and can resist the impacts of harsh chemicals.
-It can also mitigate the effects of Ultra-violet lights (UV lights).
+- Bitumastic Paints are considered very advantageous in various applications due to their quality of strongness, waterproofness, and durability, and they can resist the impacts of harsh chemicals.
+It can also mitigate the effects of Ultraviolet lights (UV lights).

-- The application of Bitumastic Paint protects the surfaces from rusting.
+- The application of Bitumastic Paint protects surfaces from rusting.

-- Bitumastic Paints are readily available for usage and do not require thinning before using.
+- Bitumastic Paints are readily available for usage and do not require thinning before use.
 It is available in different quantities 1Lit, 2.5Lit, 5Lit, and 25Lit.

-- Bitumastic Paint application can be done with the help of an ordinary paintbrush, roller, conventional or airless spray.
+- Bitumastic Paint application can be made with the help of an ordinary paintbrush, roller, or conventional or airless spray.

-- Bitumastic Paints are very economical, required minimum time for drying, and are importantly quite easy to use.
+- Bitumastic Paints are very economical, have the required minimum time for drying, and are, importantly, quite easy to use.